Your Topics, Multiple Stories: Complete Strategy Guide

 How to Tell If Your Multi‑Story Strategy Is Working

-• Time on site and pages per session: Do readers who land on one story click through to others in the cluster?
+- Time on site and pages per session: Are the readers that visit a single story clicking through to other stories within the same cluster?

-• Internal link engagement: Which in‑cluster links get the most clicks and where do readers drop off?
+- Internal link engagement: Which in cluster links are clicked the most and where do the reader exit?

-You don’t need all of these to move at once, but if none of them shift after several months, your angles may be too similar or misaligned with real search intent.
+You don‘t need all of these to shift at once, but if a few miss a few months, your angles might be too adjacent or not congruent with actual search intent.

 Frequently Asked Questions